AugurCognito/blog/_posts/2022-01-29-rails-new-project.md

 ---
 layout:     post
-title:      Making new Rails App
+title:      Making a new Rails App
 date:       2022-01-29
 author:     Aniket
 summary:    How to setup rails app with webpacker and local environment
 categories: Ruby
-thumbnail:
+thumbnail:  ruby
 tags:
     -tutorial
 ---